NightfallGT/Discord-Account-Generator/README.md

 ## About
 A script that automates creating discord accounts.
 It shows how accounts can be created automatically without the user typing unless there is a captcha (h-Captcha just needs to be clicked) .
 It automatically verifies your Discord account via email for you and automatically saves login info in `login.txt` in `email:password:token` format.
 This is used for educational purposes only.

+## Chromedriver Fix
+If Chrome doesn't open/crashes, try getting the latest version of chromedriver.exe here > https://chromedriver.chromium.org/downloads.
+Replace the current chromedriver.exe in the folder with the latest version you have downloaded

+Make sure your chromedriver.exe file is the same version as your current Chrome web browser version.
+To check your current Chrome version, paste chrome://settings/help in chrome.

 ## Features
 - Auto scrape email
 - Random username from list